-Interlocking Guard for Door Monitoring
+Interlocking Guard for Door Monitoring - Main Cabinet H1

-In this TVDA, the safety function interlocking guard for door monitoring is applied to stop the motor driven by an Altivar 71.
-The uncontrolled stop of the motor is realized using the safety-related input PWR (Power removal) of the Altivar 71.
+In this TVDA, the safety function interlocking guard for door monitoring is applied to stop the motor controlled by an Altivar 71.
+Following the controlled stop of the motor by the Altivar, the power stage of the drive is disconnected by the safety-related input PWR (Power removal).